Benicero/Stock_Analysis_Toolkit/to_do.md

 ## other:
 * i am thinking it would be good to have basically a "control group" thing that would basically pick random stocks each day, and see how well it does, to get a baseline
 * make a list of site that we want to scrape as well as any free APIs.
+* play with quantifying data that isn't inherently numberical, such as using a sentiment analysis of the nightly business report as a factor in the overall data set.

+Random Spontaneous Questions:
+- Can we predict the nations sentiment toward the economy by quantifying daily reports and other possibly arbitray media sources.